 For taxpayers, nothing is better than a tax credit, because it is a dollar-for-dollar reduction in the taxes you must pay.
 Contrast this with a tax deduction, which only reduces your taxable income, such that the benefit to you is only a percentage difference.
 In other words, a $1,000 credit saves you $1,000 in taxes.

-The Energy Efficient Home Improvement Credit is now equal to 30% of what homeowners pay for various types of home energy efficiency improvements, including:
+Starting in 2023, the Energy Efficient Home Improvement Credit will be equal to 30% of what homeowners pay for various types of home energy efficiency improvements, including:

 These improvements must meet Energy Star requirements, and insulation must meet criteria established by the International Energy Conservation Code.
 Starting in 2025, manufacturers will have to create product identification numbers for their products that satisfy the energy efficiency requirements.
 Then taxpayers will have to include those numbers on their tax returns.